LambdaSchool/iOS8-iOS11-Demo-Day/README.md

     }
 4. What is your elevator pitch?
 (30 second description your Grandma or a 5-year old would understand)

 Medication Tracker Lite is the perfect app for anyone who wants to keep track of the medications they need to take on a daily basis.
-It’s this simple: input your medication info, the days it needs to be taken, along with a description, and you’re good to go!
-Every day, the app will refresh and update so that you will know exactly what meds need to be taken.
+It’s this simple: input your medication info and frequency of consumption, along with a description, and you’re good to go!
+Every day, the app will refresh and update so you will know exactly what meds need to be taken for that day.

 5. What is your #1 feature?